Government set to announce details of package to help Tata Steel plant | ITV News

-Government set to announce details of package to help Tata Steel plant
+Government set to announce details of package to help Tata Steel's Port Talbot plant

-The Government is expected to announce details of a multimillion-pound package to help the transition to a greener way of producing steel at the country’s biggest steel plant.
+The Government is expected to announce details of a multimillion-pound package to help the transition to a greener way of producing steel at Tata's Port Talbot site.

 Tata Steel is planning to change the way it produces steel at its site in Port Talbot in South Wales, with the loss of up to 2,800 jobs.